GEOLOGY 202

 Grades will be determined from performances on:

-3 best exams 60%
+• 3 best exams 45%

-Lab 25%
+• Lab 25%

-PCC's policy on incompletes is as follows: When the quality of the work is satisfactory, but some minor, yet essential, requirement of the course has not been completed, and for reasons acceptable to the instructor, a report of "I" may be made and additional time granted for the completion of the work.
+At one time, PCC's policy on incompletes was as follows: When the quality of the work is satisfactory, but some minor, yet essential, requirement of the course has not been completed, and for reasons acceptable to the instructor, a report of "I" may be made and additional time granted for the completion of the work.
 If the course is not completed within a year, the "I" will be administratively changed to an "NP" unless the instructor submits another grade.
 The conditions for completion of the work should be stated in writing, signed by the instructor and the student, and kept on file in the department or program office.

-I do not generally give "I" grades.
+I think that this is a good policy, and I do not generally give "I" grades.

 Attendance: Students are expected to attend all classes.
 Each student is responsible for all of the content of all of the classes, including lecture material which may not be in the text.
 If you miss lecture or lab, then it is YOUR responsibility to learn the material covered.
 I will not be grading on attendance, but will keep track of who is attending.
 Please be sure to sign the attendance sheet each class period.